UWSApplication

 Install FastAPI middleware needed by UWS.

-UWS unfortunately requires that the key portion of query parameters be case-insensitive, so UWS FastAPI applications need to add custom middleware to lowercase query parameter keys.
+UWS unfortunately requires that the key portion of query and form parameters be case-insensitive, so UWS FastAPI applications need to add custom middleware to lowercase parameter keys.
 This method does that.

 Parameters: